marionettejs/backbone.marionette/readme.md

 * ** BREAKING CHANGES ** Region
   * Removed the ability to send a second parameter to a regions' "show" method
-  * Changed the implementation of `Region` to allow easier overriding of how the new view is added to the DOM.
+  * Changed the implementation of `Region` to allow easier overriding of how the new view is added to the DOM
+* ** BREAKING CHANGES ** Layout
+  * Regions specified within a layout are now available immediately after creating a layout instance

 ### v0.8.4